-During the week that ended on September 5, 884,000 people filed for regular unemployment insurance, continuing a devastating trend in the labor market.
-Since March 15, 60 million individuals have filed a claim, largely because of the coronavirus (COVID-19) pandemic and measures to mitigate it.
-In each of the past 25 weeks, more claims have been generated than in any week in history; the pre-pandemic record of 695,000 was set in the week that ended on October 2, 1982.
+During the week that ended on October 15, 898,000 people filed for regular unemployment insurance, continuing a devastating trend in the labor market.
+Since March 15, 65 million claims have been filed, largely because of the coronavirus (COVID-19) pandemic and measures to mitigate it.
+Weekly claims are lower now than they were six months ago.
+However, in each of the past 30 weeks, more claims have been generated than in any week prior to the pandemic; the pre-pandemic record of 695,000 was set in the week that ended on October 2, 1982.

 The chart below shows the latest claims for unemployment insurance in their historical context.